aws-samples/amazon-efs-workshop/scenarios/atlassian-jira/README.md

 ### Step 3: Configuring EFS

-Continue with the steps below once the Jira security group script launched above has completed.
+Continue with the steps below once the Jira security group template launched above has completed.

 To allow our Jira resources to access the EFS share deployed in this portion of the lab, the security groups attached to both the EFS share and Jira resources must have the necesssary ports opened.